US holds first oil lease sale for Alaska’s Arctic refuge

 Adam Kolton, executive director of Alaska Wilderness League, called the sale “a huge embarrassment” for Alaska’s congressional delegation, which supported the decades-long push to open the coastal plain to drilling, and to President Donald Trump’s administration.

-“Essentially, the Trump administration had a party, hoped the oil industry would show up and it didn’t,” he said.
-Kolton called the sale the “death knell for anybody who’s arguing that this is going to be an oil jobs and revenue bonanza.
+“Essentially, the Trump administration had a party, hoped the oil industry would show up, and it didn’t,” he said.
+Kolton called the sale the “death knell for anybody who’s arguing that this is going to be an oil, jobs and revenue bonanza.
 I mean, they’ve just been unmasked.”